bearcove/glade/demo/README.md

-# glade-dioxus Demo
+# glade Demo

-A demo application showcasing all glade-dioxus components.
+A demo application showcasing all glade components.

 ## Prerequisites